Mini-Sylar/shopify-app-vue-template/README.md

 # Shopify App Template Using Vue

 This is a template for building Shopify apps using Vue.js as the frontend.
 It is based on the [Shopify App Node](https://github.com/Shopify/shopify-app-template-node) template.
-If you would like to use React instead, check out [Creating a shopify app](https://shopify.dev/docs/apps/getting-started/create)
+If you would like to use React instead, check out [Creating a shopify app](https://shopify.dev/docs/apps/getting-started/create).

+Nothing modified on the backend, uses the same starter template from the one generated from shopify cli.🔥

 ## Getting Started